chibisnorlax/acnhfaq/faq/events.md

     <dd>Hedge DIY</dd>
   </dl>
 </div>

+{: .note}
+As of `1.9.0` Nature Day of 2020 has been disabled, and is no longer available to be time travelled to.

 Nature Day starts on April 23rd and lasts until May 4th.
 During this time period, a Nature Day activity will replace one of your daily Nook Miles+ challenges.

 The Nature Day Nook Miles+ Achievements are: